Ariannatopbjerg/Election_Analysis/README.md

 # Election_Analysis
 ## Purpose of Analysis
-The purpose of this election analysis audit is to be presented to the Colorado Board of Elections.
+The purpose of this election analysis audit, is to be presented to the Colorado Board of Elections.

 Requested data by the election commission:
 - *Candidate data*